Citizens Proposal for a Border between Israel and Palestine

 The western end of this segment of border meets the armistice line north of Mevaseret Zion.
 The route of proposed border will allow the high speed train between Tel Aviv and Jerusalem currently under construction to run entirely within the territory of Israel.

 On its eastern side, the proposed northern border of Jerusalem extends no further north than the northern limits of Beit Hanina, just south of the al-Ram Refugee Camp.
-The areas north of this line that are currently part of the Jerusalem municipality may be allocated to Palestine: the Jerusalem Airport, the ‘Atarot Industrial Zone and the Palestinian village of Kafr ‘Aqab.
+The areas north of this line that are currently part of the Jerusalem municipality are allocated to Palestine: the Jerusalem Airport, the ‘Atarot Industrial Zone and the Palestinian village of Kafr ‘Aqab.
 In our view, these areas properly belong to the municipality of Ramallah.

 _Beit Hanina (detail)